Curriculum

 All residents are scheduled for 2 two-week vacations each year.
 In addition, each year all residents will have, on average, a ½ day of continuity clinic per week.
 PGY 1 and PGY 2 residents have a ½ day of blocked educational time known as the “longitudinal curriculum” that covers topics in ambulatory pediatrics and personal and professional development.

 The PGY3 year is the most clinically intensive year of the program, but some of our resident’s favorite experiences arise from this year.
-You can expect to learn a large amount of fundamental neurological principals while making life longs friends with your adult neurology colleagues.
+You can expect to learn a large amount of fundamental neurological principals while making lifelong friends with your adult neurology colleagues.
 The year provides a balance between independent decision making and supervised guidance by the senior residents and attendings.
 We also ensure that you are never alone - there is always a senior resident in house with you and all decisions and procedures are under close supervision.
 The faculty are always available and incredibly supportive.

 As MGH has a very large catchment area, quite a few patient cases will be unusual presentations (“zebras”) not seen outside of an academic quaternary care facility.
 The cases seen on our ward and ICU services are used for the CPC cases in the New England Journal of Medicine.
 "Bread and butter" neurology cases (demyelinating diseases, brain tumors, strokes, and seizure disorders) are also seen at high frequencies.
 Our residents come out of this year with the medical knowledge and confidence to easily run the pediatric neurology service as senior residents.